 Do not take a double dose to make up for the dose that you missed.
 This may increase the chance of getting an unwanted side effect.

 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering when to take your medicine, ask your pharmacist for advice.

 Immediately telephone your doctor, or the Poisons Information Centre (telephone Australia 13 11 26 or New Zealand 0800 764766), or go to Accident and Emergency at your nearest hospital, if you think you or anyone else may have taken too much Colese.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Things you must do

-Before starting any new medicine, tell your doctor or pharmacist that you are taking Colese.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Colese.

 Things you must not do

 Do not use this medicine to treat any other complaints unless your doctor or pharmacist tells you to.

 Do not give this medicine to anyone else, even if they have the same condition as you.